Information Systems and Business Analytics Courses

 This is a seminar-type course that deals in-depth with contemporary issues in operations management.
 Representative topics include automation and robotics, the use of expert systems in the manufacturing environment, and problems involved in off-shore manufacturing, international distribution, and competition with low labor-cost countries.
 Prerequisites: Itm 514 and permission of instructor.

-Itm 612 Advanced Topics in Information Systems and Technology (3)
+Itm 609 Topics in Business Analytics and Text Mining (3)

 Itm 624 (Pad 624) Business Dynamics: Simulation Modeling for Decision-Making (3-4)